Design, Construction, and Operation for 15 years of the 4,800 m3/day wastewater treatment facility with further expansion of capacity to 7,200 m3/day

-Shtang Engineering & Construction built a facility of uncompromising quality, which includes pre-treatment with fine filtration and removal of sand, grit and oil; a raw sewage flow equalization tank; a biological treatment system based on conventional activated sludge technology; a secondary effluent reservoir; a tertiary filtration system and contact cell; a sludge treatment system (including thickening, aerobic stabilization and centrifuges); a drain water collection system; an emergency reservoir and administrative buildings.
+Shtang has built a facility of uncompromising quality, which includes pre-treatment with fine filtration and removal of sand, grit and oil; a raw sewage flow equalization tank; a biological treatment system based on conventional activated sludge technology; a secondary effluent reservoir; a tertiary filtration system and contact cell; a sludge treatment system (including thickening, aerobic stabilization and centrifuges); a drain water collection system; an emergency reservoir and administrative buildings.

 Phosphorus removal is obtained via a biological system.
 However, due to uncertainty in the amount and composition of sewage, an additional removal system by chemical means was also designed.
 If necessary, a coagulant (iron or aluminum salts) dosing unit will be added to the anaerobic basin for excess phosphorus binding.

-Evaporation was avoided by pumping the effluent through a sealed pipe to a 9,600 m3 operational reservoir, lined with high density polyethylene (HDPE) sheeting and covered with a floating reinforced polypropylene (RPP) geo-membrane cover.
+Evaporation was avoided by pumping the effluent through a sealed pipe to a 9,600 m3 operational reservoir, lined with high-density polyethylene (HDPE) sheeting and covered with a floating reinforced polypropylene (RPP) geo-membrane cover.
 This cover not only avoids drying, but serves to prevent birds from congregating in the area in search of water and posing a danger to IDF aircraft training in the area.